rmoralespp/flask_typed_routes/docs/path.md

 **Incorrect Parsing**

-If you omit explode parameter or pass `explode=True`, the library misinterprets this structure:
+If you pass `explode=True`, the library misinterprets this structure:

 ❌ GET `http://127.0.0.1:5000/users/name,Alex,age,25,role,Admin/`